Athlone House: Francis Reckitt

 Francis Reckitt was a partner in the company of Reckitt and Sons.
 His father Isaac had founded the firm and he and his brother Sir James Reckitt were directors of the company at the time he lived at Caen Wood Towers.

 Reckitt was born in 1827 in Lincolnshire.
 He lived for some years in Hull where the Reckitt and Sons company was based and later moved to Hessle.
 He was twice widowed and had numerous children before he married Eliza Louisa Whitlock in 1877.
 The 1891 Census shows the family living at Caen Wood Towers and at this time there were four children still living with them.
 One of them was his son Francis William Reckitt who was an artist.

 Francis Reckitt became wealthy and donated a great deal of money to establish public institutions.
 For example, in 1897 he paid for the Newland Homes Francis Reckitt House for infants.
 He also provided the funds to establish a new reference library within an existing library in Hull in 1890.
 The Reckitt Convalescent Home (now demolished) was built in 1907 with money donated by Francis.

 Reckitt left Caen Wood Towers in about 1900 and Sir Francis Cory-Wright became the owner.

 Sir Francis Cory-Wright

 Caen Wood Towers (east view) circa 1900.

 Sir Francis Cory-Wright circa 1900.

-Sir Francis Cory-Wright was Chief of William Cory and Sons, a large coal distribution firm.
+Sir Francis Cory-Wright was Chairman of William Cory and Sons, a large coal distribution firm.
 He was considered one of the best-known commercial men in the City and a chapter was written about him in "London Leaders" in 1907.

 Cory-Wright was born in 1839; his father was Lieutenant William Wright of the Rifle Brigade.
 He was educated privately and entered the firm of William Cory and Sons at the age of 21.
 He became Chief of the company in 1888 and was credited with the large development of this firm which followed his appointment.